sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 approach to hypothesis testing.
 It took an entire chapter to describe, because null hypothesis testing is a very elaborate contraption that people find very hard to make sense of.
 In contrast, the Bayesian approach to hypothesis testing is incredibly simple.
-Let’s pick a setting that is closely analogous to the orthodox scenario.
+Let us pick a setting that is closely analogous to the orthodox scenario.
 There are two hypotheses that we want to compare, a null hypothesis *h*\ :sub:`0` and an alternative hypothesis *h*\ :sub:`1`.
 Prior to running the experiment we have some beliefs *P*\ (h) about which hypotheses are true.
 We run an experiment and obtain data *d*.
-Unlike frequentist statistics, Bayesian statistics does allow us to talk about the probability that the null hypothesis is true.
+Unlike frequentist statistics, Bayesian statistics does allow us to talk about the probability that the null hypothesit is true.
 Better yet, it allows us to calculate the **posterior probability of the null hypothesis**, using Bayes’
 rule: